brian-arnold/NgonorrhoeaeLinkageGenomics/GenerateMultispeciesAlleletable/README.md

-One of the files that is used as input by NgonorrhoeaeLinkageGenomics.pl is named
+One of the files that is used as input by NgonorrhoeaeLinkageGenomics.pl is named:
 >NgonorrhoeaeFA1090_NmeningitidisAlpha14_AlleleTable.txt

 and is essentially a reformatted version of the output from the program